IMMJ-MA Code of Ethics

 - State the purpose of the interview.

-- Make clear to those unaccustomed to being interviewed that the material will be used.
+- Make clear to those who are not used to being interviewed how the material will be used.

 - Tell the source how much time the interview will take.